aking25/post_inspection_pipeline/README.md

 # Post Inspection Processing Pipeline
-A Nextflow pipeline for uploading sequences to GISAID, Google Cloud, Github, and NCBI SRA after inspection.
+A Nextflow pipeline for uploading sequences to NCBI SRA and Genbank after inspection.

 ## Usage
 Set the following parameters in `nextflow.config`: